linksocks/linksocks/_bindings/python/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Links